merge-api/merge-hris-javascript/docs/TimeOffApi.md

 //tokenAuth.apiKeyPrefix = 'Token';

 let apiInstance = new MergeHrisApi.TimeOffApi();
-let xAccountToken = "xAccountToken_example"; // String | Token identifying the end user.
+let x_account_token = "x_account_token_example"; // String | Token identifying the end user.
 let opts = {
-  'approverId': "approverId_example", // String | If provided, will only return time off for this approver.
+  'approver_id': "approver_id_example", // String | If provided, will only return time off for this approver.
-  'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects created after this datetime.
+  'created_after': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects created after this datetime.
-  'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects created before this datetime.
+  'created_before': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects created before this datetime.
   'cursor': cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw, // String | The pagination cursor value.
-  'employeeId': "employeeId_example", // String | If provided, will only return time off for this employee.
+  'employee_id': "employee_id_example", // String | If provided, will only return time off for this employee.
   'expand': employee,approver, // String | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces.
-  'includeDeletedData': true, // Boolean | Whether to include data that was deleted in the third-party service.
+  'include_deleted_data': true, // Boolean | Whether to include data that was marked as deleted by third party webhooks.
-  'includeRemoteData': true, // Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
+  'include_remote_data': true, // Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
-  'modifiedAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified after this datetime.
+  'modified_after': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified after this datetime.
-  'modifiedBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified before this datetime.
+  'modified_before': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified before this datetime.
-  'pageSize': 56, // Number | Number of results to return per page.
+  'page_size': 56, // Number | Number of results to return per page.
+  'remote_fields': request_type,status,units, // String | Which fields should be returned in non-normalized form.
-  'remoteId': "remoteId_example", // String | The API provider's ID for the given object.
+  'remote_id': "remote_id_example", // String | The API provider's ID for the given object.
-  'requestType': "requestType_example", // String | If provided, will only return TimeOff with this request type.
+  'request_type': "request_type_example", // String | If provided, will only return TimeOff with this request type.
 Options: ('VACATION', 'SICK', 'PERSONAL', 'JURY_DUTY', 'VOLUNTEER', 'BEREAVEMENT')
   'status': "status_example" // String | If provided, will only return TimeOff with this status.
 Options: ('REQUESTED', 'APPROVED', 'DECLINED', 'CANCELLED', 'DELETED')
 };
-apiInstance.timeOffList(xAccountToken, opts, (error, data, response) => {
+apiInstance.timeOffList(x_account_token, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {